 Simple English definitions for legal terms

-Read a random definition: all fours
+Read a random definition: marine service

 A classified tax is a type of tax that is imposed by the government on people, businesses, transactions, or property to generate public revenue.
 It includes duties, imposts, and excises.
 A tax is a monetary charge that is enforced by the state for the support of the government and public needs.
 It can be paid in different forms, not just money.
 For example, an admission tax is a tax that is included in the price of being admitted to a particular event.
 An accumulated-earnings tax is a penalty tax imposed on a corporation that has retained its earnings to avoid income-tax liability.